-This manual also covers genset storage, basic troubleshooting, maintenance, how to obtain service, and specifications for the generator set.
-Keep this manual and the Installation manual (981-0604) with the other vehicle manuals.
+This manual also covers genset storage, basic troubleshooting, maintenance, how to obtain service, and specifications.
+Keep this manual and the Installation manual (981-0607) with the other vehicle manuals.

 MODEL IDENTIFICATION

 Always use the complete model and serial number when contacting an Onan^R dealer or distributor for parts, service or product information.
 The model number (which includes the specification number) and the serial number are printed on the nameplate located behind the access cover (Figure 1).